charlesw-salesforce/enterprise-vibe-coding/.a4drules/salesforce-rules.md

 - If you run into issues running `sf lightning` commands, install the latest version of the plugin with `sf plugins install @salesforce/plugin-lightning-dev@latest`
 - **Wait** to deploy the metadata and preview the app until specifically instructed.
+- You **must** deploy the appropriate LWC metadata before previewing it using the `sf lightning dev` commands

 ### General Prohibited Actions